mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 The timeout for the slave synchronization done by `causal_reads`.
 The default value is 10 seconds.

+### `lazy_connect`

+Lazy connection creation causes connections to backend servers to be opened only when they are needed.
+This reduces the load that is placed on the backend servers when the client connections are short.
+This parameter is a boolean type and is disabled by default.

+By default readwritesplit opens as many connections as it can when the session is first opened.
+This makes the execution of the first query faster when all available connections are already created.
+When `lazy_connect` is enabled, this initial connection creation is skipped.
+If the client executes only read queries, no connection to the master is made.
+If only write queries are made, only the master connection is used.

 ## Routing hints

 The readwritesplit router supports routing hints.
 For a detailed guide on hint